lehner-lab/MoCHI/README.md

    $ pip install -e ./
    ```

-5. Run the demo to ensure that you have a working installation:
+5. Run the demo to ensure that you have a working installation (expected run time <10min):
    ```
    $ cd ..
    $ demo_mochi.py